Zappermint/ZappSDK/Unity/Readme.md

-# Zappermint SDK
+# Zapp SDK
 Zappermint relies on Deeplinks to smoothly integrate the login system into your app.
-This is a double deeplink: one from your app to Zappermint, and one from Zappermint back to your app.
+This is a double deeplink: one from your app to Zapp, and one from Zapp back to your app.
 Therefore, your Unity project must be setup properly to recognize and catch deeplinks on Android and iOS devices.

 ## Setup
 ### All platforms
-- In your first scene (this is, the scene at build index 0), add a GameObject with the `ZappermintLinkManager` script.
+- In your first scene (this is, the scene at build index 0), add a GameObject with the `ZappLinkManager` script.
-- In your Login scene, add a GameObject with the `ZappermintLogin` script.
+- In your Login scene, add a GameObject with the `ZappLogin` script.
 Fill in your App name, App icon, Scheme and the Cost of the app.

 ### iOS
 - In the Project Settings > Player > Other Settings, you'll find `Supported URL schemes`.
 Add your scheme to the list.